redwoodjs/redwoodjs-com-archive/docs/router.md

-# Redwood Router
+# Router

 This is the built-in router for Redwood apps.
 It takes inspiration from Ruby on Rails, React Router, and Reach Router, but is very opinionated in its own way.

-Redwood Router (RR from now on) is designed to list all routes in a single file, with limited nesting.
+The router is designed to list all routes in a single file, with limited nesting.
 We prefer this design, as it makes it very easy to track which routes map to which pages.

 ## Router and Route

 The first thing you need is a `Router`.
 It will contain all of your routes.
-RR will attempt to match the current URL to each route in turn, and only render those with a matching `path`.
+The router will attempt to match the current URL to each route in turn, and only render those with a matching `path`.
 The only exception to this is the `notfound` route, which can be placed anywhere in the list and only matches when no other routes do.

 Each route is specified with a `Route`.
-Our first route will tell RR what to render when no other route matches:
+Our first route will tell the router what to render when no other route matches:

 ```js
 // Routes.js